Accounts

 Address

-The address serves as the point of entry for incoming messages and is the unique identifier for the contract storage which holds data such as balance, state, last transaction logical time and initial code hash.
+The address is the entry point for incoming messages and is the unique identifier for the contract storage.

-The account address is composed of two parts: a workchain identifier, where the first part is the location of the account storage and the second part is the hash of the initial data.
+The account address comprises two parts: a workchain identifier, where the first part is the location of the account storage, and the second part is the hash of the initial data.

 Example: 0:0000000000000000000000000000000000000000000000000000000000000000